Big Deal (musical)

 Big Deal is a musical with a book by Bob Fosse using songs from various composers such as Ray Henderson, Eubie Blake, and Jerome Kern.
 It was based on the 1958 film Big Deal on Madonna Street by Mario Monicelli.
 The musical received five Tony Award nominations, with Fosse winning for Choreography.
 The production was Fosse's final work, as he died the next year.

 Production and background

 After shopping the project around to various composers (including Stephen Sondheim and Peter Allen), Fosse eventually settled on using popular songs of the 1920s and 30s.
 Fosse said that by using existing songs: "I can pick the perfect songs that will say the right things, and they're known.
 We'll have the greatest score in the world because they're all hit songs."
 Fosse said of the main character, Charley: "That's my part!
 A swaggering bumbler who thinks he's a ladies' man, and he's not."

 Big Deal opened on Broadway at the Broadway Theatre on April 10, 1986, and closed on June 8, 1986, after 69 performances and six previews.
-Directed and choreographed by Fosse, with Christopher Chadman as associate choreographer, the musical featured Cleavant Derricks as Charley, Loretta Devine as Lilly, Wayne Cilento, Cady Huffman, Valarie Pettiford, and Stephanie Pope.
+Directed and choreographed by Fosse, with Christopher Chadman as associate choreographer, the musical featured Cleavant Derricks as Charley, Loretta Devine as Lilly, Alan Weeks as Willie, Wayne Cilento, Cady Huffman, Valarie Pettiford, and Stephanie Pope.